makyos/memo/memo.md

 ```
 configure terminal

-ip access-list 55555 permit any any tcp any 55555
+ip access-list eth0_in permit 192.2.58.221/32 192.2.58.220/32 tcp any 22
-ip access-list eth0_in permit 196.1.58.0/24 192.1.58.220/32 tcp any 880
+ip access-list eth0_in permit 192.2.58.221/32 192.2.58.220/32 tcp any 880
 ip access-list eth0_in permit any any icmp
 ip access-list eth0_in deny any any

+ip access-list eth1_in permit any any tcp any any
+ip access-list eth1_in permit 195.200.58.33/32 any tcp any 80
-ip access-list eth1_forward_in permit 195.200.58.33 any tcp any range 1024 65535
+ip access-list eth1_in permit 195.200.58.33/32 any tcp any range 1024 65535
+ip access-list eth1_in permit any any icmp
+ip access-list eth1_in deny any any

-ip access-list eth1_forward_in permit any any icmp
+ip access-list eth1_forward_in permit 195.200.58.33/32 any tcp any range 1024 65535
 ip access-list eth1_forward_in permit any any tcp any range 80 81
 ip access-list eth1_forward_in permit any any tcp any 8081
 ip access-list eth1_forward_in permit any any tcp any 8084
+ip access-list eth1_forward_in permit 196.2.58.221/32 any tcp any range 1024 65535
 ip access-list eth1_forward_in permit any any tcp range 80 81 any
 ip access-list eth1_forward_in permit any any tcp 8081 any
 ip access-list eth1_forward_in permit any any tcp 8084 any
+ip access-list eth1_forward_in permit 193.2.14.31/32 192.2.58.221/32 tcp any any
+ip access-list eth1_forward_in permit 193.3.15.31/32 192.2.58.221/32 tcp any any
+ip access-list eth1_forward_in permit 192.2.58.221/32 193.2.14.31/32 tcp any any
-ip access-list eth1_forward_in permit 196.1.58.0/24 195.200.58.33/32 tcp any range 1024 65535
+ip access-list eth1_forward_in permit 192.2.58.221/32 193.3.15.31/32 tcp any any
+ip access-list eth1_forward_in permit any any icmp
 ip access-list eth1_forward_in deny any any

-ip access-list eth1_in permit 195.200.58.33/32 any tcp any 80
-ip access-list eth1_in permit 195.200.58.33/32 any tcp any range 1024 65535
-ip access-list eth1_in permit any any icmp
+interface ethernet 0
+   ip access-group in eth0_in
+exit

+interface ethernet 1
-ip access-list eth1_in deny any any
+   ip access-group in eth1_in
+   ip access-group forward_in eth1_forward_in
 exit

 save config

 restart
 ```